Where this course actually stands

 • How is this different from other DDD courses?

 Most DDD content prescribes patterns up front.
-This course does the opposite: it starts with a real, ugly procedural codebase and lets the DDD building blocks (Entity, Value Object, Domain Service, Aggregate, Bounded Context) emerge as we refactor.
-By the end, every pattern you use is one you earned, not one you copied.
+This course does the opposite.
+It starts with a real, ugly procedural codebase and lets the building blocks (Entity, Value Object, Domain Service, Aggregate, Bounded Context) emerge as we refactor, so every pattern you end up using is one you earned rather than one you copied.

 • What tech stack is used?